terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 Step2.2
 """""""""""""""""""""""

-The CSV files are composed of columns of data separated with commas, you will have to choose wich column you want to assign to the X and Y coordinates\\
+The CSV files are composed of columns of data separated with commas, you will have to choose wich column you want to assign to the X and Y coordinates

 .. image:: img/window-importdata5.png

 #.
 List of the columns which can be assigned as X or Y coordinates
-#. allows to go back or to continue to [[data_manage#step3|step 3]]
+#. allows to go back or to continue to :ref:`datamanagement#Step3`

+.. _datamanagement#Step3:

 Step3
 ^^^^^^^^^^^^^^^^^^^^^